 Canadian Hardiness Zone: 4

-Growth Habits and Disease Resistance: Hardy, reliable crops, grows well in pots.
+Growth Habits and Disease Resistance: Hardy, reliable crops, grows well in pots, spur-bearing.
 Somewhat susceptible to scab and susceptible to canker and stony pit but somewhat resistant to mildew, fireblight, and coddling moth.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)